 Red Queen – Resident Evil (2002)

-The Red Queen, was famous movie computer name in the 2002 movie Resident Evil.
+The Red Queen was a famous movie computer name in the 2002 movie Resident Evil.
 It was a holographic image inspired by the daughter of the head programmer working for the totalitarian Umbrella Corporation.
-Designed to oversee the secret underground laboratory “The Hive”, The Red Queen’s main purpose was to protect assets of the Umbrella and its employees.
-When a lab created virus breaks out, the Red Queen tries to kill everyone in the Hive.
+Designed to oversee the secret underground laboratory “The Hive”, The Red Queen’s primary purpose was to protect the the Umbrella’s and its employees’ assets.
+When a lab-created virus breaks out, the Red Queen tries to kill everyone in the Hive.
 This was ostensibly an effort to save humanity from the virus.

 Related: Computer History Museum: Famous Gadgets and Computers